johncclayton/pulumi-yoyo/README.md

 }
 ```

+## Configuration Parameters

+### Name
+The name of the environment.
+This is used to find the correct environment configuration when running yoyo commands.
+It is also used to find the correct pre-stage scripts.

+### Environment
+The environment configuration.
+This is used to set the default directory for the environment.
+It is also used to set the subscription name for the environment.
+The subscription name is not used by Yoyo, but is useful for documentation purposes.

+### Stacks
+The list of stacks that are part of the environment.
+Each stack has a short name, a directory path and a full stack name.
+The short name is used to identify the stack in yoyo commands.
+The directory path is used to find the stack on the file system.
+The full stack name is used to identify the stack in pulumi commands.
+The depends on list is used to determine the order in which the stacks should be operated on.
+This is useful for example when bringing up a stack hierarchy, where one stack depends on another.

 ## Parameters to pre-stage scripts

 No parameters are passed to the pre-stage scripts, but they can use environment variables to get information about the stack